Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/using-project-griffon/adobe-analytics-and-project-griffon.md

 # Adobe Analytics and Project Griffon

-The Adobe Analytics view is a focused, yet richer view of SDK events that are only related to your Adobe Analytics implementation.
+The Adobe Analytics view is a focused, yet richer, view of SDK events that are only related to your Adobe Analytics implementation.
 The view now shows the action/state name and event status with a specifically formatted detail view.

 If the SDK made a network request with Adobe Analytics \(queued\), and if post-processing information is returned from Adobe Analytics about that event \(validated\), the status tells you when an SDK event is generated \(processed\).